IDIS launches the 3rd edition of the Endowment Performance Yearbook

 is an ambitious and impactful project, capable of driving and accelerating the way that companies commit to the present and future of society, investing to strengthen relevant projects that need resources to keep going”, emphasizes Rodrigo Pipponzi, cofounder of Instituto MOL.

-Access the Commitment 1% website here, available only in Portuguese.
+Access the Commitment 1% website here, available in English.

 1% changes the world!